fa-schwarz/fa-schwarz.github.io/_pages/cv.md

 As part of my research, I have gained experience in several technical and non-technical areas, including but not limited to:

-* design and implementation of new CPU-assisted system and network security architectures, especially solutions based on trusted execution environments (TEEs) for attack isolation and containment, prevention, or detection
+* design and implementation of CPU-assisted system and network security architectures, in particular, new solutions based on trusted execution environments (TEEs) and remote attestation for attack isolation, prevention, or detection
 * threat analysis with focus on user- and system-level attackers (e.g., malware, rootkits) and network attackers
 * writing, publishing, and presenting research papers at international security conferences, and supporting the transfer of research results into a patent request